 - Fewer than 800 COVID-19 tests were carried out in Slovakia on June 17, of which only one was positive.
 Meanwhile, another six people have recovered from the disease.
 See the more detailed statistics here.

 - Altogether 1,251 women have turned to services that help women experiencing violence during the 11 weeks since the coronavirus outbreak.
-173 women needed accommodation, 16 women a week on average, according to the weekly surveys carried out by the Coordinating-Methodical Centre (KMC) for gender-based and domestic violence of the Institute for Labour and Family Institute (IVPR) between March 30 and June 14, 2020.
+173 women needed accommodation, 16 women a week on average, according to the weekly surveys carried out by the Coordinating-Methodical Centre (KMC) for gender-based and domestic violence of the Institute for Labour and Family Research (IVPR) between March 30 and June 14, 2020.
 The number of organisations in the weekly surveys differed from 15 to 22 from across Slovakia.
 (SITA)

 - The crisis staff held a session in Spišské Podhradie (Prešov Region) on the morning of June 18, to which headteachers of the primary schools and kindergartens were invited.
 As four new coronavirus-positive cases have recently occurred in the town, the second stage pupils of the primary schools will not return as originally planned.

 - Slovakia’s economy is expected to drop by 9.3 percent quarter-on-quarter in the second quarter of the year due to the coronavirus pandemic.
 This stems from the forecast of the analysts from the National Bank of Slovakia, the country’s central bank.

 - The European Commission has approved government support for the Hornonitrianske Bane Prievidza mining company worth €9.6 million.
 The measure is in compliance with the EU rules that enable states to support the closure of non-competitive coal mines.
 Read more about the planned transformation of the Upper Nitra region here.